Core Concepts

 Permissions

 Permissions control access to individual features within the dashboard.
-Each feature (Inbox, Newsletter, Vex, etc.) has its own permission that can be granted or revoked per role.
+Each feature (Inbox, Newsletter, Vex AI, etc.) has its own permission that can be granted or revoked per person.

 The Widget